bbalganjjm/natural_js/docs/implementation/m9-plan.md

   - id: wcag
     resource: https://www.w3.org/TR/WCAG22/
     title: W3C Web Content Accessibility Guidelines 2.2
-generated: { by: codex/gpt-6-sol, at: 2026-09-24T20:41:30Z }
+generated: { by: codex/gpt-6-sol, at: 2026-09-24T21:37:53Z }
 verified:
   - { by: codex/gpt-6-sol, at: 2026-09-24T19:03:21Z }
 ---

 M9 implementation is approved after [the unpublished M8 candidate](m8-beta-report.md).
 The user authorized deletion of the unused public `Rule` type while retaining Form formatter and validator behavior.
-No package publication, Git tag, or branch replacement has yet been approved against an exact release artifact.[^roadmap][^m8]
+The exact beta artifact was reviewed, but the user has since deferred npm publication and release tags until remaining features and personal testing are complete.[^roadmap][^m8]

 # Goal